 - Best friends – once every few days

-By being clear about how much time you’ll spend with each group of friends, you’ll be intentional about investing in the friendships that mean the most to you.
+By clarifying how much time you’ll spend with each friend group, you’ll invest in the friendships that mean the most.

-Have you ever started studying for a test only to realize that you don’t know where the relevant notes and assignments are?
+Have you ever started studying for a test only to realise you can’t find the relevant notes or assignments?

-Or do you keep your papers in a pile, only to spend way too much time rummaging through it when you need to find an assignment?
+Do you keep papers in a pile, then spend too much time rummaging through them when you need to find an assignment?

-Being disorganized is a huge time-waster.
-So here are some tips to help you stay organized when it comes to (a) notes and assignments, and (b) email:
+Being disorganised is a time-waster.
+Here are some proven tips to help you stay organised when it comes to (a) notes and assignments and (b) email: